vitalsource/LTI2-Reference/README.md

 * The reference implementation contains sample applications that can either be run under sqlite3 or MySQL.
 Sample data is provided for each type of database.

-__NOTE WELL: Default database choice has changed!
-It is now sqlite3, not MySQL__ sqlite3 is built in and the data is prebuilt in github.
-This means that the TC and TP can be checked out and immediately run with no database prep.

-If you'd prefer to use MySQL it's easy to switch.

-* To change the TC to MySQL, edit lti_tc/config/database.yml.
-To change the TP to MySQL, edit lti_tp/config/database.yml.
-These are entirely independent.
-There is no requirement that they use the same database configuration.

-* Follow the TC- or TP-appropriate instructions in the sections below.
-For a MySQL database you'll need to load the database from the /backups directory.

 For all the details of LTI, see the full [LTI2 online docs](http://www.imsglobal.org/lti/index.html).